circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ## Getting started with the API
 {: #getting-started-with-the-api }

 The CircleCI API shares similarities with previous API versions in that it identifies your projects using repository name.
-For instance, if you want to pull information from CircleCI about the GitHub repository "https://github.com/CircleCI-Public/circleci-cli" you can refer to that in the CircleCI API as `gh/CircleCI-Public/circleci-cli`, which is a "triplet" of the project type (VCS provider), the name of your "organization" (or your username), and the name of the repository.
+For instance, if you want to pull information from CircleCI about the GitHub repository "https://github.com/CircleCI-Public/circleci-cli" you can refer to that in the CircleCI API as `gh/CircleCI-Public/circleci-cli`, which is a _triplet_ of the project type (VCS provider), the name of your engineering organization (or your VCS username), and the name of the repository.

 For the project type you can use `github` or `bitbucket` as well as the shorter forms `gh` or `bb`.
 For any other VCS type you can use `circleci`.
 The `organization` is your username or organization name in your version control system.